Skip to main content

 </div>

-I'll create a new user group for useers who have access to data visualization workbook in Oracle Analytics.
-This particular step isn't required if user group already exists.
+In this section, we'll walk through creating a new user group for users who need access to data visualization workbooks in Oracle Analytics.
+This step is optional if the user group already exists.

 Create a new user group

-In the next step, newly created group is given access to the analytics instance.
-For this example, we are assigning ServiceAdmistirator (doesn't have to be) application role to the new group.
+Next, assign the newly created group access to the analytics instance.
+In this example, we assign the ServiceAdministrator application role to the new group, though this role can be adjusted as needed.

 Assign group to Analytics service

-And finally, let's create a new application under Integrated applications.
-There are two parts to it:
+Finally, let's create a new application under Integrated Applications.
+This involves two key parts:

-On creating (adding) a new application, select Confidential application.
+When creating a new application, select Confidential Application.

 Add confidential application

-Then follow the wizard that guides you through the process of setting a new application.
+Follow the wizard to guide you through the process of setting up the new application.

 Create Integrated application

-• Application URL in URLs section: enter APEX application URL.
+• In the URLs section, enter the APEX application URL as the Application URL.

 Application URL